Traditional leverage won't get the Democratic Party through its current crisis

 Indeed, leveraging is not only central to the strategy needed to resolve the crisis, it is central to the content of the crisis itself.
 This should come as no surprise since leveraging is, at least I have argued, the dominant theme of our time.

 If the focus given by the Democrats is on passing the president's agenda, the effort may fail.
 At the same time, the one person in Washington who can transcend transactional bargaining leverage for transformational resource leverage is President Biden.

 - Dark money group urges moderates to back Biden's infrastructure plan ›

 - To change Manchin's mind, we must appeal to his heart - The Fulcrum ›

 - The democracy reform and Black political agendas must align - The ... ›

 - Biden unveils his democracy reform agenda - The Fulcrum ›

-- What a Democratic sweep would mean for democracy reform - The Fulcrum ›
+- No room in Senate agenda for election reform bills - The Fulcrum ›

 - Defendng Ukraine and fighting dysfuncition are linked - The Fulcrum ›

 - Sen. Kyrsten Sinema to become 1st independent woman senator - The Fulcrum ›